Bridging the Gap Between Collective Motility and Epithelial-Mesenchymal Transitions through the Active Finite Voronoi Model: Motility and cell-cell interactions induce a clustering transition

 \section{Motility and cell-cell interactions induce a clustering transition}

-Migrating cells transition between dispersed individual and clustered multi-cellular collectives during embryonic development, tumor progression, and wound healing.~\cite{Leggett_Neronha_Bhaskar_Sim_Perdikari_Wong_2019} Although the contribution of these transitions to motility and coordinated behaviors are well-characterized for a confluent scenario, the behaviors for a non-confluent low-density scenario is poorly understood.

-As vertex-based models~\cite{Alt_VM_review_2017} focus on scenarios where tightly packed cells cover the entire surface and form confluent epithelial monolayers, the ability of these models to simulate how cell connectivity affect global dynamics and tissue properties are limited.
-On the other hand, a previous study using the FV model~\cite{Teomy_Kessler_Levine_2018} has not analyzed the structural organization of cell clusters over time nor included active forcing.
+Migrating cells transition between dispersed individual and clustered multi-cellular collectives during embryonic development, tumor progression, and wound healing~\cite{Leggett_Neronha_Bhaskar_Sim_Perdikari_Wong_2019}.
+Although the contribution of these transitions to motility and coordinated behaviors are well-characterized for a confluent scenario, the behaviors for a non-confluent low-density scenario is poorly understood.
+As vertex-based models \cite{Alt_VM_review_2017} focus on scenarios where tightly packed cells cover the entire surface and form confluent epithelial monolayers, the ability of these models to simulate how cell connectivity affect global dynamics and tissue properties are limited.
+On the other hand, a previous study using the FV model \cite{Teomy_Kessler_Levine_2018} has not analyzed the structural organization of cell clusters over time nor included active forcing.
 These are clearly important aspects of tissue behavior.